Most of President Trump's tariffs are illegal, U.S. court rules

 Opposing Trump's tariffs

-Trump has long touted tariffs — which currently range from 15% on goods from the European Union to 50% on imports from India — as critical to rebalance a global trade the president believes works against U.S. interests.
+Trump has long touted tariffs — which currently range from 15% on goods from the European Union to 50% on imports from India — as critical to rebalancing a global trade that the president believes works against U.S. interests.

 The tariffs have also faced a number of legal challenges, including one from a dozen states.